jgkelly/FreezerState/readme.md

 - `max_temperature` and `alert_on_max` control the maximum temperature (in degrees Celsius), and whether or not an alert is to be sent when the value specified in `max_temperature` is reached, or is greater.

 - `min_temperature` and `alert_on_min` control the minimum temperature (in degrees Celsius), and whether or not an alert is to be sent when the value specified in `min_temperature` is reached or is lower.

+### Slack Section

+This section contains the configuration values needed to send an alert to a configured slack Webhook URL.

+- `slack_enabled`: Set to `True` to enable notifications via Slack.
+- `slack_webhook_url`: Set this value to the URL you have configured to a Slack webhook application.
+Slack has a good article on setting up a Webhook [here](https://api.slack.com/messaging/webhooks).